 Please note: Our course is EDUI, not EDUL.

-(16-19) Units must be approved by the program coordinator.
+Elective units must be approved by the program coordinator.

-All transfer units cannot be older than 7 years at term of graduation.
+Transfer units cannot be older than 7 years at term of graduation.